franks42/clj.security.message-digest/README.md

 	user=> (md/bytes2hex (md/digest (md/update my-initial-digest  (.getBytes "ab" "UTF-8")) (byte 99)))
 	"A9993E364706816ABA3E25717850C26C9CD0D89D"

-So... clj.security.message-digest provides an equivalent functional interface for java.security.MessageDigest - we could stop here..., but that would be a shame ;-)
+In summary, the "clj.security.message-digest" module provides an equivalent alternative, pure functional interface for the java.security.MessageDigest library.

-### A more Clojuresque Message Digest Interface
+### A More Clojuresque Message Digest Interface

 There are few more features that make it easier to digest the strings and bytes of data structures like lists and trees.

-* First of all, both the "update" and "digest" functions support a variable number of arguments to digest.
+* Both the "update" and "digest" functions support a variable number of arguments to digest.
-* Second, the byte encoding of strings and chars is done implicitly by specifying a charset as an argument.
+* The byte encoding of strings and chars is done implicitly by specifying a charset as an argument.
-* Third, the "message-digest" instance is implicitly created inside of the "update" and "digest" function if one does not pass a "digest-message" object as the first argument.
+* The "message-digest" instance is implicitly created inside of the "update" and "digest" function if one does not pass a "digest-message" object as the first argument.
 The digest-algorithm for this newly created digest-message instance can either be specified by a first keyword argument, or by using the "\*default-digest-algorithm\*" and "\*default-charset\*" dynamic variables.

 Specify both digest-algorithm and charset as keyword values in the factory function, and show variable number of arguments of different types: